Should There Be a Guardians of the Galaxy Vol. 3?

 The top few directors I have seen swirling around the “what if…” machine have been Taika Watiti (director of Thor 3: The Good Thor), Joss Whedon (director of the first Avenger’s movie), and the Russo Brothers (directors of Captain America 2, 3, and Avengers Infinity War).
 I have also heard many people seem content with them bringing in someone completely fresh and new.
 I even heard one person suggest, possibly as a joke, to bring in Zach Snyder (director of Man of Steel, BvS, and Justice League).
 A small part of me would like to see that just to see the fanboys lose their fucking minds.
 However, I think none of these are a good decision.
 Taika seems to be the most likely candidate.
 Thor Ragnorok was the closest styled movie in terms of cosmic presence and humor.
 We might even get to see Thor in Guardians 3.
 The character worked very well with the rest of the cast in the scenes they shared in Infinity War.
 But Thor 3 and the Guardians movies are not even close to the same kind of movie.
 I’m not discrediting Taika.
-Thor 3 was good, great even, and I’m sure there are many people out there that liked it more then Guardians 2.
+Thor 3 was good, great even, and I’m sure there are many people out there that liked it more than Guardians 2.
 I just don’t think Watiti’s style would organically fit coming into the third Guardians.
 It worked for Thor because no one liked the first two boring Thor movies.
 And this goes for the Russo’s, Whedon, Snyder, or any big name director as well.
 Gunn put so much of himself into the movies that seeing someone else take over the characters will be noticeably jarring.

-If you you do not read comics, or at least have no interest in looking up comic stories online, then you might not realize that the Guardians of the Galaxy comic book characters are wildly different then their movie counterparts.
+If you do not read comics, or at least have no interest in looking up comic stories online, than you might not realize that the Guardians of the Galaxy comic book characters are wildly different then their movie counterparts.
 I’m not referring to the big stuff like how the floating head of Knowhere was actually their main base, or how Mantis was always a member of the team or even the fact that Ego isn’t Peter Quill’s father.
 I’m not talking about the facts, I’m talking about the characters themselves, specifically Peter Quill.
 All of the characters are different, Rocket, Drax, Mantis, Nebula, and Yondu all have been changed in order to fit the character’s place in the story or have taken more organic shape from the actors themselves.
 But Peter Quill IS James Gunn.
 The character’s personality is nothing like their comics.
 The character of Starlord being a human in space, not knowing who his father is, is about the only similarity.
 James Gunn changed the character in order to fit a very specific story.
 Yes a story about space battles and Marvel properties.
 But he was really making a small emotional indie film about a human’s growth and redemption.
 Gunn tricked Disney into letting him tell a complex personal tale inside a kick ass, high budget action movie.

 I recommend listening to director’s commentaries.
 They give you a personal insight into the choices the director made for the film.
 This usually works best if the director also wrote the film, which James Gunn did for both Guardians movies.
 The choices he made, to make Peter listen to an old tape deck, was because he had one.
 The songs in the movies, he choose, because they were what he listened to.
-The first movie was really about James Gunn being an immature grown man who started to realize the world around him and the friend he had were important, more important then just getting paid or getting attention.
+The first movie was really about James Gunn being an immature grown man who started to realize the world around him and the friend he had were important, more important than just getting paid or getting attention.
 That finding a woman to love was more important then sleeping with whatever woman you met that day, whose name you can’t remember.
 Peter being a childish asshole and growing up, falling for a strong powerful woman, accepting his mother’s death, and finding a purpose was literally what James Gunn had just gone through before he started the script on the first Guardian’s movie.
 In the commentary for the second movie, you find out that Gunn started writing Guardian’s 2’s script before the first movie had hit theaters.
 He knew he was going to become wildly successful.
 He was worried his Ego would get the best of him.